 The park is a National Register Historic Site with a 6-acre wooded area, picnic tables, and restrooms.
-The Veranda and Visitor Center may be rented for special events & weddings.
+The Veranda and Hitching Post Forest may be rented for special events & weddings in the summer months.
 Contact the park for details.